lifepy/wolfspider/README.md

 wolfspider
 ==========

-koubei:
+koubei
-spider for koubei.com that would help extract store detail info
+: spider for koubei.com that would help extract store detail info